pytest-dev/pytest-django/README.markdown

 A `--settings` option is provided for explicitly setting a settings module, similar to `manage.py`.

-The `--copy_live_db` switch will copy your live database to run the tests against, rather than creating a new one from scratch each time.
-This is useful if you're using a database migration system such as South, and have a large number of migrations defined, which can be very slow to run.

-There is also a `--database` option which works in conjunction with `--copy_live_db` to specify a particular database to copy, to avoid problems caused by tests interacting with data that's in your database already but which isn't created via migrations or test setup code.
-With this option, you can have a ready-migrated database which is used just for testing, while you continue to develop on your main database.

 pytest_django makes py.test's built in unittest support fully backwards compatible with Django's unittest test cases.
 If they are failing, this is a